knarbmakes/ifworldscollide/README.md

 ### Abilities

-Units may have abilities which are specific to them.
-The ability will specify how it is to be used and any costs they incur.
-Some abilities may specify that the unit cannot move or attack that activation.
-Some may deal damage to the unit or incur penalties on them.
+Units may have any number of abilities they can use during an activation.
+The ability text will specify how it is to be used and any costs they incur.

+Most abilities will require some form of knack check, which works identical to weapon attacks.
+Some abilities take the form of passive bonuses or require some sort of trigger, others are targeted effects.

 Abilities may supersede the rules in some fashion.

 ### Tokens